 - There will be an opportunity during this time for a discussion without your child present if requested by their teacher or yourself

-- A timetable is available online – You are able to book conference times online: Click here to book
+- A timetable is available online – You are able to book conference times online: Click here

 - Families with more than one child attending the school should make their bookings for times for all children leaving at least one appointment time between each child’s conference.

 - It is recognised that if our children are to be successful in the future they must be given the skills to learn how to learn.
 We want them to understand that learning is something they do, it is not something done to them.
 Strategies like Three-Way Conferencing increasingly lead students towards becoming self-directed, independent learners.

 - Where 3WC is held, students become responsible for leading the discussion and providing evidence of progress and achievement.
 Their task is to provide a range of work to illustrate the progress they have made.
 Three-way conferences ensure that the focus remains on the students and the critical role they have in determining their own next steps for learning.

 - If students are to develop as independent learners they must reflect on their own progress and look at what they can learn from what they have accomplished.
 This is becoming an integral part of their classroom programme.
 The 3WC is an opportunity for those supporting the learner to assist in developing their skills of reflection.

 - Metacognition is our ability to know what we know and what we don’t know.
 It is our ability to plan a strategy for producing what information is needed, to be conscious of our own steps and strategies during the act of problem-solving, and to reflect on and evaluate the productiveness of our own thinking.
 Thinking about thinking begets more thinking.
 (Costa, 1991)